 Greater Cincinnati Regional High School Ethics Bowl

-The Cincinnati Ethics Center and University of Cincinnati will host the inaugural Greater Cincinnati Regional High School Ethics Bowl on Saturday, January 21, 2023.
-The event will take place at the new Digital Futures complex, 3080 Exploration Ave.
-All area high school’s are encouraged to participate.
-An ethics bowl is a competitive yet collaborative event in which students discuss timely real-life ethical issues.
+Ethics Bowl is a debate style competition but is very different from debate.
+Its founder, Bob Ladenson, views it as scoring a conversation and teaching people how to engage in dialog.
+It is a competitive yet collaborative event in which students discuss timely real-life ethical issues.
 Students are not assigned opposing views; rather, they defend whichever position they think is correct, provide each other with constructive criticism, and win by demonstrating that they have thought rigorously and systematically about the cases and engaged respectfully and supportively with all participants.

 A panel of three judges is used to score each match of the competition.
-A judges role is gauge a team’s breadth and depth of thought as applied to a specific case and score it on and official scoresheet based on scoring criteria provided by NHSEB.
+A judges role is to gauge a team’s breadth and depth of thought as applied to a specific case and score it on and official scoresheet based on scoring criteria provided by NHSEB.
 A judge cannot not have any obvious conflicts of interest, i.e. be a coach or parent of a participating team, teachers from the school of a participating team, etc. A judge does not need to have a background in philosophy or ethics education nor come from the field of academia.
 They should be familiar with the case set in advance of the competition, listen earnestly and take notes during the team’s presentation, so they are prepared to ask thought provoking questions based on the case and the presentation of the presenting team during the Q&A portion of the round.
 These questions are geared to force the teams to think on their feet, since that can’t prepare in advance for the questions.
 They also give judges more insight into the breadth and depth of the team’s analysis of their case.

 Room staffers are assigned to each competition room to make sure judges and moderators have all the tools (cases, pens, pads, water, etc) needed for the round.
 They make sure the teams, judges, and moderator are in the right room at the right time.
 They work to solve minor issues that may arise and if they can’t solve them they quickly seek out a primary event organizer.
 They are the first person people see when entering a room and thus set the tone by bestowing smiles, pleasantries as people enter the room.
 A room staffer should be prepared to step in as a Judge or Moderator if the need warranted.